haberdashPI/SignalOperators.jl/docs/src/manual.md

 SignalOperators is a package that aims to provide a clean interface for generating and manipulating regularly sampled signals, typically sounds.
 # Key concepts

 There are several important concepts employed across the public interface.
 Let's step through one of the examples from the homepage (and README.md), which demonstrates most of these concepts.

 ```julia
 sound1 = signal(sin,ω=1kHz) |> until(5s) |> ramp |> normpower |> amplify(-20dB)
 ```

 This example creates a 1 kHz pure-tone (sine wave) that lasts 5 serconds.
 It's amplitude is 20 dB lower than a signal with unit 1 power.

 There are a few things going on here: piping, the use of units, infinite length signals, and unspecified sample rates

 ## Piping

 All of the functions implemented in SignalOperators can be piped.
 This means that instead of passing the first argument to a signal operator, you can pipe it using `|>`.
 For example, the two statements below have the same meaning.

 ```julia
 sound1 = signal(sin,ω=1kHz) |> until(5s)
 sound1 = until(signal(sin,ω=1kHz),5s)
 ```

 The use of piping makes it easier to read the sequence of operations that are performed on the signal.

 ## Units

 In any place where a signal operator needs a time or a frequency, it can be specified using units.
 If units are not specified, time is assumed to be in seconds, and frequency in Hertz.
 So, for example, the following two statements are equivalent.

 ```julia
 sound1 = signal(sin,ω=1kHz)
 sound1 = signal(sin,ω=1000)
 ```

-To make use of the unit variables you must call `using SignalOperators.Units`.
-The units defined are `Hz`, `s` `kHz` `ms` `°`, `rad` and `dB`.
+Each unit is represented by a constant you can multiply by a number (in Julia, 10ms == 10*ms).
+To make use of the unit constants you must call `using SignalOperators.Units`.
+The units defined are `samples`, `Hz`, `s` `kHz` `ms` `°`, `rad` and `dB`.
 You can just include the ones you want using e.g. `using SignalOperators.Units: Hz`, or you can include more by adding the [`Unitful`](https://github.com/PainterQubits/Unitful.jl) package to your project and adding the desired units from there.
+The `samples` unit is unique to the SignalOperators package and allows you to specify the units of time in terms of the number of samples rather than units of time.

 Note that the output of all functions to inspect a signal (e.g. `duration`, `samplerate`) are `Float64` values in the default unit (seconds or Hertz).

 ### decibels

 You can pass an amplification value as unitless or a unitful value in `dB`, a unitless value is not assumed to be in decibels.
 Instead it's assumed to be the actual ratio by which you wish to multiply the signal.
 E.g. `amplify(x,2)` will make x twice as loud.

 ## Infinite lengths

 Some of the ways you can define a signal lead to an infinite length signal.
 You cannot store an infinite signal.
 It is represented as a function of some kind.
 Operations on signals are generally lazy, meaning the samples of the signal aren't evaluated until necessary.
 To allow actual data to be created from a signal, you have to specify the length, using [`until`](@ref).
 For example, when using `signal(sin)`, the signal is an infinite length sine wave.
 That's why, in the example above we use [`until`](@ref) to specify the length, like so:

 ```julia
 signal(sin,ω=1kHz) |> until(5s)
 ```

 Infinite lengths are represented as the value `inflen`.
 This has overloaded definitions of various operators to play nicely with ordering, arithmetic etc...

 ## Unspecified sample rates

 You may notice that the above signal has no defined sample rate.
 Such a signal is defined by a function, and can be sampled at whatever rate you desire.
 If you add a signal to the chain of operations that does have a defined sample rate, the unspecified sample rate will be resolved to that same rate (see Signal promotion, below).
-If there is no defined sample rate by the time you call [`sink`](@ref) you can specify it then.
+If there is no defined sample rate by the time you call [`sink`](@ref) you can specify it then. ## Sinking

-## Sinking

 Once you have defined a signal, you can create some concrete sequence of samples from it.
 This is done using [`sink`](@ref).
 The resulting value is itself a signal, so you can pass this to other signal operators.
 The function [`sink`](@ref) is also used to create a file.
 Sink must consume a finite-length signal.
 To store the five second signal in the above example to "example.wav" we could write the following.